sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 Mu was silent as this sank in.
 Now this world full of bad guys was gonna be on the lookout for her specifically.
 Oh that...
 That felt *incredibly* crushing to know.

 "Look, uh... for what it's worth, I didn't intend for anyone to remember.
-So for what it's worth, um... sorry.
+So um... sorry.
 I don't know what I did wrong."

 She sighed and sank deeper into the blanket.
 "Whatever.
 I guess I deserve it for being the only good guy, huh?"